centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install-remote.md

 If your Centreon remote server has not been installed yet, please refer to the following [documentation](../installation/installation-of-a-remote-server/using-packages.md).

-Then refer to the [installation procedure](map-web-install.md) to install the 2 mains components:
+Then refer to the [installation procedure](map-web-install.md) to install the two main components:

 - The web interface.
 - The server.